MSKCC-Epi-Bio/bstfun/inst/project_templates/SASgeneral_template_files/readme.md

 - The SAS programs will locate the current data folder based on `data_date.txt`.

 ## Getting R Template Files
-If you want to use R for this project, you can write a single file from any [bstfun](https://www.danieldsjoberg.com/bstfun/index.html) project template to your project folder using the [use_bst_file](https://www.danieldsjoberg.com/bstfun/reference/use_file.html) function.
-Project template files can be viewed [here](https://github.com/ddsjoberg/bstfun/tree/master/inst/project_templates)
+- If you want to use R for this project, you can write a single file from any bstfun project template to your project folder using the bstfun::use_bst_file function.
+- Project template files can be viewed [here](https://github.com/ddsjoberg/bstfun/tree/master/inst/project_templates)

 ## Project Log
 **{{Sys.Date()}}**